wp-plugins/fancyflickr/readme.txt

 This plugin gets images from your flickr account and displays them in an array styled with a little CSS3 and jQuery, which degrades nicely in older browsers.
 Also opens photos in the prettyPhoto lightbox.

+Go to http://joshbetz.com/2009/12/fancyflickr-authentication/ to vote on whether or not you want FancyFlickr to support authentication.

 == Installation ==

 1. Upload `fancyflickr` to the `/wp-content/plugins/` directory